Congratulations on the start of your new project!

 This sounds straightforward, but it’s important to have the right tools for managing your project.
 Tasks, reminders, and deadlines can being to pile up very quickly, and if you don’t have your tools laid out at the start, it can be challenging to track your project’s progress.

-If you’re working with the Rebus Community, you’ll of course have access to Rebus Projects, a platform designed to guide you through the open textbook publishing process and make it easy to find, recruit, and organize collaborators.
-The Projects tool is a work in progress and new features are being released regularly, so keep an eye out!
-If you find that Projects doesn’t do what you need it to, or would prefer to use another system, we’ve found Google Spreadsheets to be very helpful for keeping track of all the moving parts on a project.
+If you’re working with the Rebus Community, you’ll of course have access to the Rebus Community platform, designed to guide you through the open textbook publishing process and make it easy to find, recruit, and organize collaborators.
+The platform is a work in progress and new features are being released regularly, so keep an eye out!
+If you find that this platform doesn’t do what you need it to, or would prefer to use another system, we’ve found Google Spreadsheets to be very helpful for keeping track of all the moving parts on a project.

 Lastly, you should also consider what software you will use for authoring, editing, formatting, and publishing your book.
 You could edit and revise your book in Google Docs, and use the Rebus Press (powered by Pressbooks) for formatting and publishing if you’re working with us.
 Otherwise, you could work in other editing interfaces, such as Pages, MS Word, and with other formatting softwares, such as InDesign – but remember that these options don’t always produce a range of formats, which can impact on how well a text can be accessed by students, and by others who wish to reuse & remix your content.
 Selecting your tools at the start lets you focus on refining content at every stage, instead having to make process decisions as you go.